seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 **Clown**
 I have seen two such sights, by sea and by land!
 but I am not to say it is a sea, for it is now the
-sky: betwixt the firmament and it you cannot thrust
+sky: betwixt the firmament and it, you cannot thrust
 a bodkin's point.

 **Shepherd**